wpmetabox/docsv2/docs/extensions/mb-blocks.md

 ## Block Data

-Unlike normal custom fields, Gutenberg blocks don't save value in the post meta (or [custom table](/extensions/mb-custom-table/)).
+Unlike normal custom fields, Gutenberg blocks don't save the value in the post meta (or [custom table](/extensions/mb-custom-table/)).
 Each block created using MB Blocks is a *dynamic Gutenberg block*.
-And the block data is saved as a JSON string in the block content.
+The block data is saved as a JSON string in the block content.

 If you view the post content via a tool like PHPMyAdmin, you'll see the block is stored as a string like this: